 Responsible for program delivery and high quality experience for students, Andrew brings his background of youth development and outdoor education from the Boy Scouts of America, along with his prior work in educational support to create a dynamic and valuable experience for the eighth graders in Boston public schools.
 Andrew holds a B.A. in Mathematics with an Education minor from Lesley University.
 Believing in the power of community support, Andrew values being an active member of the Boston community.

 Lucas is a Boston-based editorial and commercial photographer.
 For many years he worked internationally for a wide range of NGO and non-profit clients, and he continues that work now in Boston.
 Lucas is responsible for helping document Apprentice Learning’s work in both partner schools and apprentice workplaces.
 Click to view his portfolio.

-Volunteer, Executive Advisor in Culture and Communication
+Volunteers, Executive Advisors in Culture and Communication

 SoulCo works with Change Leaders to bring clarity to purpose, people, and priorities that matter.